 Tips on Taxes

-- To make sure you aren’t missing out on any money-saving tax moves, talk to an experienced and qualified financial advisor.
-Finding such a professional doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+- To make sure you aren’t missing out on any money-saving tax moves, talk to a financial advisor.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Income in America is taxed by the federal government, most state governments and many local governments.
 The federal income tax system is progressive, so the rate of taxation increases as income increases.
 Here’s a free federal income tax calculator that will give you a good idea of what you’ll owe Washington.